cyberonion256/google-telegram_transferbot/README.md

 # Google-Telegram transfer bot
 This Google Apps Script links a Telegram bot to a google spreadsheet and allows command-based information storaging

-**Features:**
+## Features:
-- Feed a Telegram bot with information to store in Google Spreadsheet
+- **Link Telegram to Google Spreadsheet:** Feed a Telegram bot with information to store in Google Spreadsheet
-- Currently set to store URLs and enter keywords, locations, persons, comments - but: Fully customizable to store any information
+- **Fill in customizable columns:** Currently set to digest a URL and enter keywords, locations, persons, comments linked to the URL - but: Fully customizable to store any information
-- Indicate type of stored information with Telegram commands (starting with '/'), e.g. keywords, persons, locations
+- **Telegram command based**: Indicate type of stored information with Telegram commands (starting with '/'), e.g. keywords, persons, locations
-- Stores URLs as HTML in Google Drive folder
+- **Back up for URLs**: Stores URLs as HTML in Google Drive folder
-- Prevents input confusion between two users by blocking the input as long as another user is still requesting the bot
+- **Single Input**: Prevents input confusion between two users by blocking the input as long as another user is still requesting the bot
+- **Simple syntax**: THe core element of the bot relies only on if-else statements and is understandable also to programming beginners
-- Easy to install, free of charge, 24/7 readiness
+- **Easy to install, free of charge, 24/7 readiness**

 ## 1. Initizalization

 >> Set up follows this YouTube tutorial: https://www.youtube.com/watch?v=mKSXd_od4Lg

-- Set up a telegram bot with @BotFather (relevant information: bot token)
+- Set up a telegram bot with @BotFather (relevant information: bot token), see here: https://core.telegram.org/bots
 - Set up new Google Spreadsheet (relevant information: webApp url, Spreadsheet id)
 - Set up Google Drive folder to store URLs (relevant information: folder id)